Key Takeaways

 With a Medium Telescope (4–6 inch / 100–150mm)

-• Dark Markings: Major features like Syrtis Major visible on nights of good seeing
+• Dark Markings: Major features like Syrtis Major visible from November

-• Syrtis Major: Large, dark triangular feature (most obvious dark marking)
+• Syrtis Major: Large, dark triangular feature — the most obvious surface marking

-• Hellas Basin: Sometimes appears as bright patch
+• Hellas Basin: Sometimes appears as a bright, washed-out patch

-• Mare Acidalium: Dark feature in northern hemisphere
+• Mare Acidalium: Dark feature in the northern hemisphere

 With a Large Telescope (8+ inch / 200mm+)

-• Clouds: White clouds occasionally visible near limb
+• Clouds: Occasional white clouds near the limb

 • Best Magnification: 200x to 400x (seeing dependent)